Records of prime ministers of the United Kingdom: Died in office

 Henry Campbell-Bannerman and Bonar Law each resigned during their respective final illnesses.
 Law died five months after his resignation, but Campbell-Bannerman lived only another 19 days, dying at 10 Downing Street, the only prime minister ever to do so.

 Others who died within one year of the end of their term were the Duke of Portland who died in 1809, 26 days after he left office, and Neville Chamberlain, who died in 1940, 183 days after he left office, of a cancer that was undiagnosed at the time of his resignation.

 Assassination and attempts

 Spencer Perceval is the only British prime minister to have been assassinated.

-Lord Liverpool, Robert Peel, Margaret Thatcher, and John Major survived targeted assassination attempts in 1820, 1843, 1984, and 1991 respectively while in office, while Edward Heath survived one in 1974 after he had been ousted from office.
+Lord Liverpool, Robert Peel, Margaret Thatcher, and John Major survived targeted assassination attempts in 1820, 1843, 1984, and 1991 respectively while in office.
+Edward Heath survived one in 1974 and Boris Johnson in 2026, both after being ousted from office.

 In 1943 the Soviet NKVD claimed to have discovered a Nazi German plan to assassinate Winston Churchill, then in office during his first ministry, (in addition to Franklin Roosevelt and Joseph Stalin) at the Tehran Conference, although the veracity of the story has been doubted.